MohamedIjlal27/City-Pulse-Local-Events-Explorer/README.md

 3. Configure environment variables

-   Create a `.env.local` file in the root directory:
+   Create a `.env` file in the root directory with all required keys:
    ```env
    # Firebase Configuration
    NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key